ranadeb-mallick/mysql_painting_dataset/README.md

-Here the dataset I use is the famous paintings dataset taken from Kaggle.
-I use a simple Python script to upload data from CSV files to MySQL Workbench database tables.
+Here I use is the famous paintings dataset which is taken from Kaggle.
+First I make a Python script to upload data from CSV files to MySQL Workbench database tables.
 Then I answer 20 questions related to the famous paintings dataset using SQL queries.

 # Painting dataset link: